Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Actions of Witt algebras

-Therefore, solving the differential equation $P\psi(z)=0$ is equivalent to solving $\big(P +\sigma(P) \frac{v'(z)}{v(z)}\big)\phi(z)=0$.
-Observe that, from the point of view of analysis, the space of functions in which $\psi$ and $\phi$ lie might be different (e.g. different convergence domains, etc).
+Observe that, from the point of view of analysis, the space of functions in which~$\psi$ and~$\phi$ lie might be dif\/ferent (e.g., dif\/ferent convergence domains, etc.).
 In particular, conjugation is an instance of gauge transformation.